-Dillon Reservoir in Summit County filled to capacity early Monday morning, a welcome sight on both sides of the Continental Divide.
+Dillon Reservoir in Summit County filled to capacity Thursday, a welcome sight on both sides of the Continental Divide.

 “Seeing it fill is always a relief,” said Cindy Brady, water resource engineer.
 “Dillon is a huge part of our water supply, so when it’s full, it means we had a good snow year.”

 Dillon is Denver Water’s largest storage reservoir, capable of holding 257,304 acre-feet of water.
 That’s nearly 84 billion gallons or enough to fill 80 Mile High Stadiums.
 Dillon has hit its high mark all but nine times since it first filled in 1965.

 The Blue River basin, which feeds Dillon Reservoir, also provides an average of 30 percent of Denver’s annual water supply, enough water for 320,000 homes every year.

 The reservoir hit its capacity elevation of 9,017 feet above sea level on June 22, thanks to above-normal snowpack this past winter combined with efficient water use in the Denver metro area.
 The mountain snow runoff reached its highest point on June 10, when water from the three tributaries poured 2,042 cubic feet per second of water into the reservoir.

 To put that in perspective, imagine a wall of 2,042 basketballs rolling into the river every second.

 Denver Water built Dillon in 1963 to ensure Denver had an adequate water supply for its growing population, but the reservoir’s role has grown in the past five decades.